In the words of the people who are responsible for creating the breed, the Gypsy Vanner Horse Breed Standard is as follows:

 The only way to forever preserve the 14-15hh Classic Gypsy Vanner Horse is to celebrate and manage the upper and lower size ranges with sub names and informed breeders.

-Do you remember what a Quarter Horse used to look like?
+Do you remember what the Quarter Horse used to look like?

 Manage the Vanner’s size and look to avoid the same outcome.